Gov. Jay Inslee praises Spokane's in-person classes after visit to Stevens Elementary School

 Gov. Jay Inslee found what he was looking for on Tuesday: confirmation.

-During a two-hour visit to Stevens Elementary School in northeast Spokane, Inslee heard from politicians and principals, teachers and students about the benefits of in-person learning despite the hazards of COVID-19.
+During a 2-hour visit to Stevens Elementary School in northeast Spokane, Inslee heard from politicians and principals, teachers and students about the benefits of in-person learning despite the hazards of COVID-19.

 But the most gratifying message likely came from kindergartner Jesse Jones, who told Inslee that “Your hard work is the best.”